RFA Data Resources for Federal Agencies

 Rules often require companies to hire consultants or for workers to spend time on compliance activities.
 Wages are a convenient way to translate that burden into monetary costs.
 The Bureau of Labor Statistics publishes Occupational Employment Statistics with estimated wage rates for many occupations.

-If you have questions about data resources or need guidance on RFA analysis, please contact advocacy@sba.gov.
+If you have questions about data resources or need guidance on RFA analysis, please send an email to advocacy@sba.gov.